City Road Therapy – Professional face-to-face & online Therapy in London

 Family therapy can promote understanding and collaboration in relationships and amongst family members to bring about positive change.
 Research shows that family therapy can be useful in addressing difficulties at all stages of family life, including concerns about couple relationships, children, teens and relationships amongst adult family members.
 Our family therapists are sensitive to diverse family structures, relationships, beliefs and cultures.
 They will fully respect your individual and family’s experience, and aim to build on existing strengths.

 If you think you and your family might benefit from this type of therapy, our family therapists can organise sessions for individuals, couples, or with the family as a whole.
-You may use family and systemic therapy as the only source of help, or as a complementary approach to other forms of therapy support.

 Therapy using mindfulness-based approaches